Delaware Photographic Society

 The competitions are open to all Delaware Photographic Society members whose current dues were paid prior to the competition.
 Exhibitors must have made the original captures of all parts of the print's image.

-Any image that has been previously selected in an intra-club monthly competition, whether in print form or as a projected image, may not be re-entered in DPS monthly competitions.
-For a selected image to be entered again, the image must have been substantially changed from when it was previously entered and selected, subject to the judgment and discretion of the Print Director or a member of the Standards Committee.
+Any image that has been previously accepted in an intra-club monthly competition, whether in print form or as a projected image, may not be re-entered in DPS monthly competitions.
+For a accepted image to be entered again, the image must have been substantially changed from when it was previously entered and accepted, subject to the judgment and discretion of the Print Director or a member of the Standards Committee.
 If this matter is unclear, consult with the Print Director.

 - Class B is for members who are new to print competitions or do not yet have a success record in producing competition prints.